 8) Visit the Science Museum to ogle the Command Module of Apollo 10, a spacecraft that went around the moon in 1969.

-9) Learn about how people used to live in olden times by peering into the miniature world of historic dolls’ houses at the V&A Museum of Childhood.
+9) Learn how people lived in olden times by peering into the miniature world of historic dolls’ houses at the V&A Museum of Childhood.

-10) Goggle Egyptian mummies at the British Museum.
+10) See Egyptian mummies at the British Museum.

 11) Gen up on modern art at Tate Modern’s dedicated Family Zone.